The Cost of Divorce: 5 Things You Need to Know About Divorce and Your Finances

 The first step in avoiding damage to your respective credit scores is to sever joint accounts; for example, banking (an obvious one), telephone, electric, Internet, and any kind of subscription-based accounts.

-4. Affects Real Estate Properties
+4. Affects on Real Estate

 5. Divorce Can Lead to Poverty

 The divorce process is emotionally difficult for almost everyone; however, for some, the financial consequences are equally devastating.
-Child support does not sufficiently support, and should not be used to support the overall cost of living for a spouse and child (or children).
+Child support does not sufficiently support, and should not be used to support, the overall cost of living for a spouse and child (or children).
 Many single parents struggle to afford daycare.
 But if you have to stay home with your child, how can you hope to keep a steady job and generate reliable income?
 Many people think, “It won’t happen to me.”
-But without proper planning, it is far too easy for bills to mount and for financial woes to set in.
+But without proper planning, it is far too easy for bills to mount up and for financial woes to set in.
 Ultimately, when you are unprepared, even if you are one of the best entrepreneurs, divorce can trap you in poverty.

 So, what’s the bottom line?
 Do your research, plan ahead as much as possible financially, and of course, find a reliable, experienced lawyer to represent you before you file for divorce.